-By law, compulsory education for all children in England ends on the last Friday in June in the school year in which the child reaches 16.
+By law, compulsory education for all children in England ends on the last Friday in June in Parents can be fined up to £2,500 or imprisoned the school year in which the child reaches 16.

 Your child cannot leave school until that date.
 Even if they have received their National Insurance card before then, it is still against the law for them to leave school and begin full-time work.